-Since 1995, Save a Child's Heart has treated more than 4,900 children suffering from congenital and rheumatic heart disease.
-The annual number of children we treat has grown dramatically from 48 cases in 1996 to over 370 in 2018.View financial statements
+children suffering from congenital and rheumatic heart disease.
+The annual number of children we treat has grown dramatically from 48 cases in 1996 to over 380 in 2019 (17 Dec 2019).

 The children we help are treated at the Wolfson Medical Center and housed at the Legacy Heritage Children’s Home of Save a Child’s Heart, both located in Holon.
-They come from around the globe, from more than 50 countries where adequate medical care is simply unavailable.
+They come from around the globe, from 62 countries where adequate medical care is simply unavailable.

-Approximately 50% of the children are from the Palestinian Authority, Jordan, Iraq and Morocco, more than 40% are from Africa, and the remainder are from Asia, Eastern Europe, and the Americas.
+Approximately half of the children we have treated are from the Middle East, including the Palestinian Authority, (West Bank and Gaza), Syria, Iraq, Jordan and Morocco.
+More than 40% are from Africa and the remainder from Asia, Eastern Europe and the Americas.

 Incredibly, in today’s modern age, at any given moment there are thousands of children suffering from heart disease around the world who require our assistance.